 - Complete a minimum of 60 hours of college credit before summer research begins

-- At least one year remaining before graduation
+- At least one semester remaining before graduation

 - A U.S. Citizen or Legal Permanent Resident

-- Additionally, students must meet at least two of the following three criteria:
+- Additionally, students must meet ONE of the following criteria:

-- First generation college student (neither parent received a Bachelor’s degree)
+- Low-income need and first-generation college student (neither parent received a Bachelor’s degree)

-- Member of a government-recognized ethnic or racial minority (Hispanic, African American or Native American)
+- Member of a government-recognized ethnic or racial minority (e.g., Hispanic, African American or Native American)